 The City is committed to serving those individuals that are low and moderate income; special needs populations and those experiencing homelessness.
-The majority of activities undertaken by the City are specifically undertaken to address their needs, including the Housing Rehabilitation Loan Program (maintaining the City's affordable housing stock); Homestead Opportunity Program (affordable home ownership opportunities for income eligible buyers); and Public Services (after school & summer programs to support low and moderate income youth; funding to support those experiencing homelessness).
+The majority of activities undertaken by the City are specifically undertaken to address their needs, including the Housing Rehabilitation Loan Program (maintaining the City's affordable housing stock); Homestead Opportunity Program (affordable home ownership opportunities for income eligible buyers); and Public Services (funding to support those experiencing homelessness).